Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Nowadays, young people usually choose their partners on their own, which made this step gradually disappear.

-However, for couples that are introduced by other people, they still would express their gratitude, using gifts or money, for their matchmakers.
+However, couples that other people introduce would still express their gratitude for their matchmakers using gifts or money.

-Fans Used in Traditional Chinese Wedding, Photo from Yunduan Yinxiang.
+Fans Used in Traditional Wedding Ceremony, Photo from Yunduan Yinxiang.

 Proposal and Agreement of the Marriage

-If the man's parents are happy with the matchmaker's suggestions, they would prepare some gifts, and ask the matchmaker to propose to the girl's parents.
+If the man's parents are happy with the matchmaker's suggestions, they prepare some gifts and ask the matchmaker to propose to the girl's parents.

-After the girl's parents agreed, they will provide certain information about the girl, including name, birth date, and other required details, which the matchmaker will bring back to the man's.
+After the girl's parents agree, they will provide certain information about the girl, including her name, birth date, and other required details, which the matchmaker will return to the man.

-Then, they will take the new couples’ names and birth dates to get divined and see if it's lucky for them to get married.
+Then, they will take the new couples' names and birth dates to get divination and see if they are lucky to get married.

-If the result was positive, they would inform the woman’s parents that the marriage is officially settled, and choose an auspicious date, usually through divination, for the engagement ceremony.
+If the result were positive, they would inform the woman's parents that the marriage is officially settled and choose an auspicious date, usually through divination, for the engagement ceremony.

-In every process, the matchmaker would bring ritual gifts, and the most ancient was wild geese.
+In every process, the matchmaker would bring ritual gifts; wild geese were the most ancient.
 Later, more valuable presents were added, based on one's family status and fortune.

 Embraced Swan Geese Jade Pendant of Liao Dynasty (907 — 1125) — Inner Mongolia Institute of Cultural Relics and Archaeology (Photo by Dongmaiying)